player-ui/rfcs/player/0000-AsyncNodePlugin-API-Updates.md

 ### How do we avoid breaking changes?

-The changes above, if made directly as suggested, will cause breaking changes in the async node package.
+The changes in this RFC, if made directly as suggested, will cause breaking changes in the async node package.
 To cover for this there are a couple approaches:

 #### 1. New Plugin